 - Engineering: Each EWB-USA projects is related to engineering in some way.
 Our focus is on providing engineering expertise to solve existing infrastructure problems.

 - Sustainability: We seek to deliver solutions that will be sustainable by the community for many years.
 The community must have the necessary financial, technical, and administrative resources to maintain the facility by themselves over the long term.

-Another way to get involved with EWB-Boston is through our Fundraising team.
-The Fundraising team raises money to support all EWB-Boston projects and chapter operations.
+Another way to get involved with EWB-BPC is through our Fundraising team.
+The Fundraising team raises money to support all EWB-BPC projects and chapter operations.
 We focus on sponsor and donor relations, grant applications, partner communications and fundraising events.

 As a new team, we are looking for volunteers who like challenges regardless of their professions.
-Please contact our VP of Fundraising to learn about us and how to get involved.
+Please contact our Director of Development to learn about us and how to get involved.